-Hat Knitting Tips And Hat Size Chart
+Hat Knitting Tips For Beginners

-They're also a great stash buster.
-Most knit hats take less than one skein of yarn.
-So pull out some of those half balls of yarn and knit a hat.
+Most knit hats take less than one skein of yarn so pull out your half balls of yarns and knit a hat.

 As you learn how to knit hats you may decide that you'd like to design your own.
-Or you may want to use the yarn you already have on hand.

-Plus I have some hat knitting tips to help you along the way also.
-I love to knit hats and thought you might too once you understand a few hat knitting basics.
+I love to knit hats and thought you might too once you learn a few hat knitting basics.

 Knit Picks Banner

-Before I get started, there's one big question I hear so often and that is: Can I knit a hat with straight knitting needles?
+Can I knit a hat with straight knitting needles?

 Absolutely yes!
 You can knit hats flat.
 In fact it's still my favorite way to knit them.

 The only difference is you'll need to seam the hat up the back.
-And honestly it's very simple to do.
+And it's very simple to do.

 How To Measure Your Head Circumference